Hiroko Suzuki

-Hiroko Suzuki (鈴木 浩子, Suzuki Hiroko), née Mizuno (水野, Mizuno), (born 1974) is a Japanese politician, professional wrestling valet, occasional professional wrestler and professional wrestling promoter best known in the United States for her work with World Wrestling Entertainment on its SmackDown! brand under the ring name Hiroko.
+Hiroko Suzuki (鈴木 浩子, Suzuki Hiroko), née Mizuno (水野, Mizuno), (born February 14, 1975) is a Japanese politician, professional wrestling valet, occasional professional wrestler and professional wrestling promoter best known in the United States for her work with World Wrestling Entertainment on its SmackDown! brand under the ring name Hiroko.
 She graduated from Meiji University, and became an announcer of Fukushima Central Television.
 She is married to professional wrestler Kenzo Suzuki.
+Since 2015, she has served as a member of the Funabashi city council.

 Professional wrestling career

 World Wrestling Entertainment (2004–2005)

 On June 10, 2004, Hiroko made her debut as the geisha valet and translator for her real-life husband Kenzo Suzuki on World Wrestling Entertainment (WWE)'s SmackDown! brand.
 Her trademark phrase was "You cheer Kenzo Suzuki on to the victory!"

 In November 2004, Hiroko began feuding with Torrie Wilson and numerous catfights took place between the two female wrestlers and Hiroko even wanted to fight her in a bra and panties match.
 The bra and panties match Hiroko wanted was later changed to a kimono match.
 In December 2004, backstage during a photo shooting, Torrie Wilson was given a bouquet of flowers from Kenzo.
 This angered Hiroko and stripped Torrie to her underwear, this made Torrie chase, and eventually caught up to, Hiroko and strip her to her underwear as well.
 On an episode of SmackDown! held in Japan airing February 10, 2005, The kimono match was then held.
 Hiroko lost and got stripped to her bra and panties during the match.
 Hiroko and Kenzo were traded to the RAW brand on June 30, 2005 at the end of the 2005 Draft Lottery.
 However, they were both released by the WWE on July 6, 2005 without ever appearing on RAW.
 The move was seen as cost-cutting since several other wrestlers were released at the same time, as well as over the course of several weeks.